Adrigamer278/bloxstrap/README.md

 [Latest Commit [aka a Dev Build] (compiled by github automatically) (use .exe from latest workflow artifact that requires you to have a github account)](https://github.com/Adrigamer278/bloxstrap/actions/workflows/ci-release.yml?query=is%3Asuccess+branch%3Amain)

 ## How to install
-Running the exe or replacing it with bloxstap's exe should install/update the fork
-If it doesnt work try installing normal bloxstrap and then repeating the step before should work
+Running the exe or replacing it with bloxstap's exe should install/update the fork If it doesnt work, try installing normal bloxstrap and then repeating the step before should work
 Bloxstrap installation path (where bloxstrap's exe file is) is <i>%localappdata%/Bloxstrap</i> (use Win+R or the file explorer address path to go there)

 # <b>[Project: AE](https://www.roblox.com/groups/17371285/Project-AE)'s Fork</b>